Online M.S. Degree Program

 - 16 credits in approved courses at the 800 level or above

 A final examination is also required during the last semester of the program.
-See Handbook for details.
+See the School of Packaging Graduate Handbook for details.

 Students who do not have an undergraduate degree in packaging are required to complete the following or may show competency in these areas through waiver: